Doric-Blockchain/doric-blockchain-nodes/README.md

 - Access your EC2 Instance created in last step
 - Access server that was created in before step
 - Access the folder `Config` in this repository and Copy content of script `add-pkg-server.sh` in your server
+- Access the folder `Config` in this repository and Copy content of script `run-docker.sh` in your server
-- Modify the file `add-pkg-server.sh` in your server with env as example below
+- Modify the file `run-docker.sh` in your server with env as example below

 ```bash
 export STATIC_NODES_ARRAY="[ENODES]"